 from typing import Optional class MetaSingleton(type): _instance : Optional[type] = None def __call__(cls, *args, **kwargs): if cls._instance is None: cls._instance = super(MetaSingleton, cls).__call__(*args, **kwargs) return cls._instance class BaseClass: field = 5 class Singleton(BaseClass, metaclass=MetaSingleton): pass

-Optional here is a data type which can contain either a class stated in
+Optional here is a data type that can contain either a class stated in

 In Python, everything is an object.
 That includes classes.
 All of the usual classes you write, as well as the standard classes, have